thinhnotes/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 >
 > Once the CSV is populated, you can then import the systems into the Migrate assessment phase by doing the following:
 >
 >1.
-Go to the Azure Migrate, under Migration goals, select the appropriate resource type (ie: Windows, Linux and SQL Server).
+Go to the Azure Migrate, under Migration goals, select the appropriate resource type (i.e., Windows, Linux and SQL Server).
 >
 >2.
 Select the **Discover** link.
 >